 As a recipient of federal dollars, Alameda CTC is required to comply with Title VI of the Civil Rights Act of 1964 and ensure that services and benefits are provided on a nondiscriminatory basis.
 Alameda CTC has adopted a Title VI Complaint Procedure, which outlines a process for local disposition of Title VI complaints and is consistent with guidelines found in the Federal Transit Administration Circular 4702.1B, dated October 1, 2012.

 Any person who feels that he/she/they, individually, or as a member of any class of persons, on the basis of race, color or national origin has been excluded from or denied the benefits of, or subjected to discrimination under any program or activity receiving federal financial assistance through Alameda CTC may file a written complaint with the Clerk of the Commission.
 Such complaint must be filed within 180 calendar days after the date the person believes the discrimination occurred.
-A complaint form may be downloaded here (fillable PDF) or obtained from Alameda CTC through the Clerk of the Commission at email@example.com or 510.208.7436, or the Deputy Executive Director of Planning and Policy.
+A complaint form may be downloaded here (fillable PDF) or obtained from Alameda CTC through the Clerk of the Commission at firstname.lastname@example.org or 510.208.7436, or the Deputy Executive Director of Planning and Policy.

 For information on the Metropolitan Transportation Commission's Title VI Compliance and Complaint Procedure, see http://mtc.ca.gov/about-mtc/access-everyone/civil-rights-act-file-complaint